GetLevvel/katacoda-scenarios/rhoar-spring-boot/microservices-1/02-deploy-to-openshift.md

 **4. Test functionality**

 As the page suggests, we're going to put in a name and let our greeting service reply with a given greeting.
-Since our default value is `Hello %s from a ConfigMap!`, that's what we should see after we fill in the textbox and click the button.
+Since our default value is `Greetings, you picked %s as your favorite fruit!`, that's what we should see after we fill in the textbox and click the button.

 <!-- And indeed that's what we see: